WHAT DO WE DO?

 Ghana is generally a very safe country but here are some general tips for keeping yourself and your possessions safe.

-- Dress conservatively and don’t wear expensive-looking jewellery.
+- Dress conservatively and don’t wear expensive-looking jewelry.

-- Carry the minimum amount of valuables necessary for your trip and plan a place or places to conceal them.
-Your passport, cash and credit cards are most secure when locked in your large bags.
+- Carry the minimum amount of valuables necessary for your trip and plan a place or place to conceal them.
+Your passport, cash, and credit cards are most secure when locked in your large bags.

 - When you leave your home country, you are subject to the laws of the country you are visiting.
 Therefore, before you go, learn as much as you can about the local laws and customs of the places you plan to visit.
 On arrival, NWF will take you through some orientation.

-For advice on vaccinations you can refer to the Centre for Disease Control traveller’s health recommendations.
+For advice on vaccinations, you can refer to the Center for Disease Control traveler’s health recommendations.